mikelduffy/codewithus/README.md

 ### MVP ###
 - Multiple users can edit the same file
 - Syntax highlighting

+### If Time Allows ###
 - Multiple files/folders
 - Multiple users can work on separate files
+- Display cursors of users with their name

-### If Time Allows ###
+### Nice to have, but probably not ###
 - Upload your files
-- Display cursors of users with their name
 - Code runner
 - Light/Dark theme
 - Logging user edits